likehopper/redmine_sla/doc/TESTING.md

 > **_NOTE:_** Unit tests are such as controller actions or SLA calculations.

+The unit suite also runs the real `sla_get_level` and `sla_get_spent` functions against every SLA issue/type in the test fixtures.
+It prints an informational line for each function with the database name, call count and `min`/`max`/`avg` duration in milliseconds.
+Timings deliberately have no pass or fail threshold because they depend on the database host and CI load;
+correctness assertions remain mandatory.

 ### Functionals
 But also functionals tests: `bundle exec rake redmine:plugins:test:functionals NAME=redmine_sla RAILS_ENV=test TESTOPTS="-v -w -b" --trace`